 As well as talking through the difficulties being experienced, homework is often (certainly not always) provided, as agreed, to continue observations and new-found objectivity outside of the therapeutic meetings.
 These observations can then be discussed and explored for benefits and value, or re-appraised and new action points found.

-I offer CBT only when appropriate and agreed.
-It can also be highly useful as an adjunct to other talking therapies, including counselling, psychotherapy and Mindfulness training; integrating well for many when used in this way.
+However, sometimes we face Right Person – Wrong Treatment so I offer CBT only when appropriate and agreed.
+It can also be highly useful as an adjunct to other talking therapies, including counselling, psychotherapy and mindfulness training; integrating well for many when used in this way.

 Sadly, many people are being asked to wait for CBT who may subsequently find they are not able to work with this model.
 More and more assessments are being offered to try and reduce this but one telephone call or meeting is rarely enough to demonstrate whether or not this therapeutic approach will be suitable for an individual.